sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 ##### Self-Service Provisioning

 Existing governance structures and approval processes will need to be formalized so that they may be encodable and machine readable.
-Those who are building and designing the services for Canadians must be empowered to self provision that which they need to best complete their work within the guidelines set by the organization.
-That is to say, the organization must have platform teams who are responsible for properly configuring the environment which enables the value stream aligned teams (development teams), to self-serve on an as needed basis.
+Those who are building and designing the services for Canadians must be empowered to self-provision that which they need to best complete their work within the guidelines set by the organization.
+That is to say, the organization must have platform teams who are responsible for properly configuring the environment which enables the value stream aligned teams (development teams), to self-serve on an as-needed basis.

 The current model of lengthy governance approval processes cannot survive a transition to the cloud, otherwise the transition to the cloud was for naught.

 ##### Reduce Maintenance Overhead

-Through leveraing cloud solutions ESDC should reduce existing maintenance costs.
+Through leveraging cloud solutions ESDC should reduce existing maintenance costs.
 This is not to say that ESDC will necessarily experience cost savings by transitioning to the cloud [TO-DO: Provide data this is often not the case].
 To reiterate, the cloud offers many benefits relating to speed and agility, and being able to leverage these capabilities should result in faster service delivery, better metrics collected, and less *in-house* maintenance of physical assets.
 This means cost savings should be realized from existing maintenance services (patching of software, evergreening of physical assets, license management).
 Said savings should be reallocated in order to promote further relentless automation where required.
 For example, thorough automated testing must take place in order to maximally benefit from automated software updates.
-Resources should be shifted away from maintenance of physical assets and transfered to automating testing with the aim of being able to fully leverage cloud based capabilities, such as automated software patching.
+Resources should be shifted away from maintenance of physical assets and transferred to automating testing with the aim of being able to fully leverage cloud-based capabilities, such as automated software patching.

 ## The Question of SaaS

 Above we expanded on the current and future use of Cloud within our organization.
 The question of SaaS is a different question.
-When one speaks of cloud development they are speaking of development.
+When one speaks of cloud development, they are speaking of development.
 All the same restrictions that exist for non-cloud environments exist for cloud requirements, with extra processing time due to the known nature of its use within the organization.
 The time that is saved is that of requesting changes to devices, all other delays to lead times still exist.

-Going forward, there will be more flexibility around cloud than there is for SaaS based solutions, however, as was outlined in the [Immediate Actions](#ImmediateActions) section, the use cases for cloud based development projects is limited.
-However, SaaS based solutions have their own limitations, which we will outline below.
+Going forward, there will be more flexibility around cloud than there is for SaaS-based solutions, however, as was outlined in the [Immediate Actions](#ImmediateActions) section, the use cases for cloud-based development projects is limited.
+However, SaaS-based solutions have their own limitations, which we will outline below.

 ## Goals